abhanjac/stairs_detection_kinect_opencv/README.md

 parameterized model will never give proper values all at the same time.
 Once a stair is found, the edges are marked, and the distance of the edges from the camera is displayed, as shown in following figures.

+**Program modes:**
+The program can run in two modes – the **MODEL stairs detection mode** and the **REAL stairs detection mode**.
+The selected mode is shown near the top right side of the display window.
+By default the program starts up in the MODEL stairs mode.
+Pressing the ‘r’ key on the keyboard switches it into REAL stairs detection mode.
+Pressing ‘m’ switches the program back to MODEL stairs mode.
+The distance of the stairs from the camera is shown near the top left side of the display window.

 <img src="https://github.com/abhanjac/stairs_detection_kinect_opencv/blob/master/images/down_stairs_detected_model_stairs.png">

 <img src="https://github.com/abhanjac/stairs_detection_kinect_opencv/blob/master/images/down_stairs_detected_real_stairs.png">